softbankrobotics-labs/maplocalizeandmove/User_Guide-Best_Practices_for_Navigation.md

 **When mapping, it is necessary to go along the desired path in both directions to enable the robot to take pictures of its environment in both ways.
 Then, when it will navigate, it will be able to localize itself in both directions.** (we will see some exceptions later).

-If you know some places are key positions where the robot may need to relocalize or interact with People, then stop and make a 360° turn, with a pause every 45°, so the robot can take pictures all around (25 cm in front of the Charging Station for example).
+If you know some places are key positions where the robot may need to relocalize or interact with People or at the cross of multiple paths, then stop and make a 360° turn, with a pause every 45° by clicking the **Full Turn** button, so the robot can take pictures all around (25 cm in front of the Charging Station for example).

 **Example of mapping for multiple kinds of Paths**